 The second time, I cut the sauce ingredients in half.
 I still used only half of the ingredients, and it was still too much.
 I highly recommend using only a thin coating of the sauce on top of the chicken and that will be a perfect match.
 You may only need about 1/4 of the sauce ingredients for 4 pieces of chicken.

 The original sauce portion could actually stretch to fit about 8 or 10 chicken breasts.
 I also recommend amping up the flavors with other spices to overcome the blandness of yogurt, sour cream or mayo.
 Extra pepper, cayenne pepper, using a stronger seasoning salt like Lawry’s, or even cajun seasoning might be great additions.
 Taste the sauce before adding to the chicken and add the flavors you like.

 Because this recipe is so easy and has so much potential, I’m going to keep fiddling with it until I get it perfect!
 Until then, here is a very tasty recipe if you spread the sauce ingredients very thinly on the chicken before baking. 🙂

 When I posted this recipe up in June of 2013, my pictures were very poor.
 I covered the chicken with foil the whole length of cooking time so the chicken didn’t brown well.
-I recently remade this recipe (January 2015) and reshot a few pictures as well as changed things up from the first couple of times I’ve made the dish.
+I recently remade this recipe (January 2015).
+I reshot a few pictures as well.
+I changed things up from the first couple of times I’ve made the dish.
 I’ve added a lot more suggestions in the post and recipe card that should help if you desire to make this recipe for your family.

 Melt-In-Your-Mouth Chicken is a tasty, succulent main dish that’s really quick and easy.